 Girtie will lie in rest next to her brother, Luther, and his wife in the Billing’s Cemetery.
 The family of Gertie would like to thank each one who brought joy and comfort into their Precious Girtie’s life.
 Remembrances may be shared online at www.stittsworthfuneralservices.com.

-To send flowers to Girtie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Girtie maner, please visit our floral store.